 Apologizing for negotiating

 "Sorry to ask, but..." undermines your position before you have even stated it.
+This is one of the common interview mistakes that extends into the offer stage.
 Negotiation is a normal, expected part of the hiring process.
 The hiring manager has done it themselves.
 Approach it with professionalism and directness.

 Focusing only on base salary